-- a) All applicants are subjected to a selection process prior to admission. - b) Students must have obtained an average mark of 65% in the BA Honours - c) Students who want to obtain the qualification in Sociology register for curriculum L805V and write a dissertation (180 credits); - d) Students who want to obtain the qualification in Medical Sociology register for curriculum L835V that requires the student to complete course work and write a mini dissertation (90 credits).
-For these students the following also apply: - The minimum duration of the curriculum is two years.

-V.9.1.13.4.2 ii) Any student who completed a BA Honours in any related field may be admitted to this curriculum if admission is recommended by the Subject Head.
+- a) All applicants are subjected to a selection process prior to admission. - Students must have obtained an average mark of 65% in the honours degree. - Students who want to obtain the qualification in Sociology register for curriculum L805V and write a dissertation (180 credits); - d) Students who want to obtain the qualification in Medical Sociology register for curriculum L835V that requires the student to complete course work and write a mini dissertation (90 credits).
+For these students the following also apply: - i) The minimum duration of the curriculum is two years. - Any student who completed a BA Honours in any related field may be admitted to this curriculum if admission is recommended by the SubjectHead.